 If you use it for something else now, you won’t have it later when you can’t work or don’t want to work.
+No one’s going to give you a retirement loan.
 And you will miss out on potential earnings over time that could add up to a LOT of money.

 Some of the other cons are going to depend on how you get the money out of your 401k though.
 More cons will be listed under each of those ways.

 So let’s talk about whether or not you even could get access to your 401k money first.

 Can You Use Your 401k to Pay Off Debt?